-Since beginning ABCJLM, I desired to add flannelgraph as a technique to teach Bible stories.
-Two years later, this dream finally became true!
+Since beginning ABCJLM in 2008, I desired to add flannelgraph as a technique to teach Bible stories.
+Two years later, this dream came true when I was introduced to Betty Lukens' Through the Bible in Felt sets and book!
 I believe flannelgraph is still one of the best ways to teach Bible stories - when done well.
-Because of this, in each lesson plan, you will see page numbers associated to the Betty Lukens Through the Bible in Felt Teacher's Manual.
+Because of this, in each lesson plan you will see page numbers associated to the Through the Bible in Felt (Teacher's Manual).
 On the specific page of the Teacher Manual, the Bible story as well as a list of the needed flannelgraph scenes, characters, and props are listed to help you tell the story.

 The use of flannelgraph is not new.
 My Grandma remarkably used this technique in Sunday School 70 years ago.
 By using flannelgraph scenes, characters, and props, the child(ren) are given a visual picture of the story as the Bible story is told to them.
 When you allow the child to help place the flannelgraph items on the board, they are actively involved in the story.
 If you allow the child to tell the story using the props, learning has been taken to the very highest level.
 All of this helps children retain the learning.

 How Do I Teach a Story Using Flannelgraph?

 In using a flannelgraph board or props, follow the same three steps that you would for teaching a child a new concept.
 On the first day, tell the child the story using the flannelgraph or props yourself.
 The next time allow the child to assist with the props as you tell the story.
 By the end of the week, the child should be able to tell the basic plot of the story by themselves.